MediaOne: Acquisition by AT&T

 In 1999, Comcast first made a bid for MediaOne.
 Comcast said they would pay $60 billion and assume all of MediaOne's debt.
-On May 6, 1999 AT&T, not wanting to be outdone promised about $62 billion instead, and paid a break up fee of $1.5 billion allowing MediaOne to be purchased by AT&T.
+On May 6, 1999, AT&T, not wanting to be outdone promised about $62 billion instead, and paid a break up fee of $1.5 billion allowing MediaOne to be purchased by AT&T.

 MediaOne RoadRunner et al. next became AT&T branded.
 The portion which ran television was "AT&T Cable Television", another part for Internet became known as "AT&T Broadband Internet" and the third became "AT&T Digital Phone".
-The buyout of MediaOne by AT&T happened close on the heels of AT&T's other cable company purchase TCI.
+The buyout of MediaOne by AT&T happened close on the heels of AT&T's purchase of cable company TCI.
 That buyout by TCI already made AT&T the largest cable company, and MediaOne only served to increase their margin of leadership.

 In the summer of 2000, AT&T Broadband purchased the cable television system serving the city of Boston, then controlled by New York-based Cablevision, for $1.1 billion in stock, cash and a trade of other cable systems.
 The deal effectively made the Boston/New England region MediaOne's largest clustered market.
 In exchange for the Boston system, Cablevision also received several of AT&T Broadband's systems which served suburban New York communities.

-AT&T was unable to make the merger work for many reasons, and split the company into three separate companies: AT&T Corp. continued and retained its long distance business, AT&T Wireless Services was spun off as a public company, and AT&T Broadband was purchased by Comcast.
+AT&T was unable to make the merger work for many reasons, and split the company into three separate companies: AT&T Corp. continued and retained its long-distance business, AT&T Wireless Services was spun off as a public company, and AT&T Broadband was purchased by Comcast.
 At this point, MediaOne became known as Comcast MO Group, Inc.